Can My Abusive Husband Change? | BTR.ORG

-At Betrayal Trauma Recovery, one of the most frequent questions women ask is, “Can my partner recover?”
-Whether from pornography use, infidelity, emotional abusiveness, or other devastating forms of relational abusiveness, women want to know if there’s a reason to keep holding out.
+Whether from secret pornography use, infidelity, emotional abusiveness, or other devastating forms of relational abusiveness, women want to know if there’s a reason to keep holding out.

 Victims of Emotional Abuse Must Get to Safety First

-The answer is, yes, your husband can recover.
+The answer is, yes, your husband can change.
 Will he?
 That is up to him.

 Do you have to wait around and be abused while he figures out if he wants to join you and your children?